Botaş Saros FSRU Terminal: Environmental concerns

 In the past, the region was declared a "Saros Special Environmental Protection Area" by the Ministry of Environment, Urbanisation and Climate Change, and a "Gulf of Saros Culture and Tourism Development Zone" ("Saros Körfezi Kültür Turizm Gelişim Bölgesi") by the Ministry of Culture and Tourism.
 The gulf is habitat for 144 fish species, 78 species of aquatic plants and 34 species of sponges.

 Local people, working together as "Saros Volunteers Solidarity" ("Saros Gönüllüleri Dayanışma"), have been protesting against the FSRU terminal project, and a group of 1,038 residents filed a court case to stop the construction project.
 In the course of the court case, three separate expert reports were presented revealing that the project was contrary to many aspects of civil engineering, agriculture, fishery, geology, hydrogeology, biology and forestry.
 The construction of the FSRU terminal project continued in the Gulf of Saros despite the court decision and the expert reports expressing negative views.
-Construction equipment entered the area without the knowledge of the land owner, and started working despite the last expert report stated that the local zoning plans were not in conformity with the planning principles and principles of urbanism.
+Construction equipment entered the area without the knowledge of the landowner, and started working despite the last expert report stated that the local zoning plans were not in conformity with the planning principles and principles of urbanism.
 By March 2020, the Administrative Court of Edirne ruled that the FSRU terminal construction project in the Gulf of Saros was against the public interest law and science, and cancelled the Environmental impact assessment (EIA) report ("Çevresel Etki Değerlendirmesi ÇED raporu") from 31 May 2018, which had a positive attitude for the construction.
-The legal attempts to stop the works did not yield any results.
+The legal attempts to stop the work did not yield any results.
 In June 2021, the court cancelled the EIA report a second time, and ordered stay of execution.

 On 31 May 2022, "Saros Volunteers Solidarity", supported by the Keşan City Council, visited all political parties in the Grand National Assembly of Turkey in Ankara, and presented a file.
 A parliamentary research proposal was submitted by the opposition parties on 15 June 2022 to "investigate the damage to people and nature in the Gulf of Saros caused by the BOTAŞ project".
 The parliamentary research motion was rejected by the votes of the ruling party AKP and its supporting party MHP.